 4. Do we have to register for the full year?

 Private Lessons are the foundation of learning to play the piano.
 Consistency is vitally important.
 The goal is to continually build the skills of music literacy, technic, and repertoire.
 This requires a long term commitment that is renewed one year at a time.

 Public, Private, or Homeschool groups may have a specific purpose in mind in which case a contract may be made that accommodates the purposes time span.

 5. How many times a week are lessons, and do I need a piano or keyboard at home?

 Lessons are once a week.
 Together we will select a day and time for your lessons.
 Piano students do need a way to practice their songs.
-A table top keyboard is sufficient for beginners if the student can sit high enough for a good hand position.
+Your teacher can assess your situation and guide you to a keyboard that's best for you.

 6. What is a Master Class?

 A Master Class is an hour session that includes all students.
 Parents are encouraged to come.
 Each student shares a piece of music that they are practicing or a recently completed song.
 The only way to conquer nerves is through practice.
 Poise and confidence in front of groups are built, bowing is practiced, public speaking is rehearsed through announcing one's song.
 Sometimes musical games are played or students may play in residential settings such as Lenoir.